jdunkerley/jdunkerley/AWS Developer.md

 - CloudWatch - monitor performance and logs
 - CloudTrail - monitors API calls to AWS (think audit)
 - AWS Config - records state of AWS environment and notifies of changes (think version control of environment)
+- XRay allow you to trace through execution path
+    - Needs IAM permission to write to XRay
+- TO monitor ELBs look at the access logs

 ## Cloudwatch

+- Can aggregrate in CloudWatch using statistic sets
 - Can monitor Compute (ASG, ELBs, R53 Healthcheck), Storage and CDN, Databases and Analytics
 - Also monitors billing (alerts on threshold)
 - Gathers logs into log streams